Cup of Tea Clackamas

 Western Industrial Ceramics Inc.

-We were brought in to redesign their outdated website and capture custom photography that better reflects their capabilities, materials, and scale of operation.
+We were brought in to redesign their outdated website.
+The goal was to capture custom photography that better reflected their capabilities, materials, and scale of operation.
+While the company was recently acquired by Zar-Tech, the visual foundation we built remains a testament to their legacy as a leader in refractory contracting.

 Western Industrial Ceramics Inc.

-We were brought in to redesign their outdated website and capture custom photography that better reflects their capabilities, materials, and scale of operation.
+We were brought in to redesign their outdated website.
+The goal was to capture custom photography that better reflected their capabilities, materials, and scale of operation.
+While the company was recently acquired by Zar-Tech, the visual foundation we built remains a testament to their legacy as a leader in refractory contracting.

 Custom Furnace - Western Industrial Ceramics Inc. - Graphicsbyte